British National Formulary: Editions

-A new edition of the BNF book is published twice-yearly, in March and September.
-The current edition is 84, which was published in September 2022.
-It is a tradition that the colour of each new edition is radically different from the previous.
+A new edition of the BNF book is published twice yearly, in March and September.
+The current edition, published in March 2025, is the 89th.
+It is a tradition that the colour of each new edition is radically different from the previous one.

 Availability

-The BNF is presently available as a book, a website, and mobile applications - the latter for use on smartphones and tablets.
-The book is available for purchase, and the September edition is distributed to healthcare professionals in the UK at no direct cost to them.
+BNF content is available digitally via a website and mobile app, and as a book.
+The book is available for purchase.
+In 2023, NICE announced their decision to stop the supply of print BNF to NHS organisations in England.
+The same decision was made by Scotland and Wales.
 NHS workers and healthcare professionals in the HINARI group of developing nations are entitled to free access via MedicinesComplete following registration (requires provision of a name, an address, an email address, and a phone number).
 Other visitors can subscribe to the BNF on MedicinesComplete.
 Healthcare organisations can also subscribe to a customisable BNF via their corporate online intranet.
 In 2017, BNF Publications released applications for offline access to the BNF on iOS and Android devices.
 Monthly content updates are available, over an internet connection.
-NICE provides a website providing the content of the BNF to the public, including non-NHS users.
+NICE provides a website providing the content of the BNF for non-commercial to the public, including non-NHS users.

-The BNF also includes the Nurse Prescribers' Formulary (NPF) and other NPF content for use by District Nurses and Specialist Community Public Health Nurses (including Health Visitors) who have received training to become nurse prescribers.
+The BNF also includes the Nurse Prescribers' Formulary (NPF) and other NPF content for use by District Nurses and Specialist Community Public Health Nurses (including Health Visitors), who have received training to become nurse prescribers.

 Sister publications

-The British National Formulary for Children (BNFC) book, first published September 2005, is published yearly, and details the doses and uses of medicines in children from neonates to adolescents.
+The British National Formulary for Children (British National Formulary for Children) book, first published September 2005, is published yearly, and details the doses and uses of medicines in children from neonates to adolescents.